 The 5-star luxury resort is the first in the world to be powered by 100% solar energy.
 The resort captures solar energy with its 67,000 square feet of solar panels.
 It captures and stores it in a battery that accounts for all of the energy produced on the island.
 This 5-star luxury resort is a superstar in our eyes.

 Ecoventura is a luxury expedition company that has been operating in the Galápagos islands since the 1990s.
 Santiago Dunn, the executive president of the company, was named an Individual Sustainable Standard-Setter in 2005.
 Dunn has made many contributions to the conservation of the rainforest.

 The company has a long history of sustainability.
 In 2000, it became the first recipient of the SmartVoyager ecological certification.
 This voluntary program sets strict conservation standards, which Ecoventura continues to meet and exceed.

 One of their many initiatives has been the installation of a system to produce fresh water on board.
 Another effort is the implementation of a waste management and recycling program.
 Furthermore, 30% of the produce used in Ecoventura’s menu items comes from the Galápagos.
 Their menu remains 48% organic.

-Perhaps the most impactful way that the company supports the environment and ecosystem is their involvement in sustainability funds and ecological and social programs.
+Perhaps the company's most impactful way to support the environment and ecosystem is its involvement in sustainability funds and ecological and social programs.
 With the Charles Darwin Foundation and Galápagos National Park Services, the company established the Galápagos Biodiversity and Education for Sustainability Fund.
-This fund supports a variety of projects related to biodiversity conservation, such as research and monitoring trips, community outreach, scientific equipment, and boat maintenance and equipment.
+This fund supports various projects related to biodiversity conservation, such as research and monitoring trips, community outreach, scientific equipment, and boat maintenance and equipment.